 Problems and Limitations of the Conventional Approaches

-In the case of anaplastic and medullary thyroid cancer, targeted therapy shows promising results: it helps to stop the progression of the disease, reduce the volume of the tumor and improve the prognosis.
-This is achieved by affecting the VEGF, RET or BRAF receptors, which regulate the reproduction of tumor cells [10].
+In the case of anaplastic and medullary thyroid carcinomas, targeted therapy shows promising results: it helps to stop the progression of the disease, reduce the volume of the tumor and improve the prognosis.
+This is achieved by affecting the VEGF, RET or BRAF receptors, which regulate the reproduction of tumor cells [6].

-Targeted therapy is aimed at molecular targets that control the growth and division of cancer cells [11].
+Targeted therapy is aimed at molecular targets that control the growth and division of cancer cells [7].
 Its mechanism of action is based on blocking the signaling pathways that trigger proliferation and angiogenesis.
-Unlike chemotherapy targeted drugs do not destroy all cells, but selectively act on those with specific mutations.
+Unlike chemotherapy, targeted drugs do not destroy all cells, but selectively act on those with specific mutations.

 The doctors in Germany use several groups of drugs that are selected individually.
 These include: